Image for How Much Are Invoice Factoring Rates?

 While the scenario we just presented is common, it’s important to remember that your factoring fee will vary depending on the terms of your factoring agreement.

-How does Triumph Business Capital compare to other factoring companies?
+How does Triumph, formerly known as Triumph Business Capital compare to other factoring companies?

 Now that we’ve broken down the fees, let’s get into specifics.
 While not all factors are entirely transparent with their pricing, we’re an open book.
 The last thing we want to do is surprise you with a fee.
 Here’s how our pricing structure compares to other popular factors you may have heard of.